 - Salaries or financial remuneration of employees

-- Proposed Timeline - a proposed project timeline and calendar must be included when preparing the project proposal and it must identify distinct project phases from the proposed start date to the implementation and project reporting and conclusion.
+Proposed Timelines - a proposed project timeline and calendar must be included when preparing the project proposal and it must identify distinct project phases from the proposed start date to the implementation and project reporting and conclusion.
+Once a project is approved, this timeline becomes a crucial tool to CCRIF and the grantee and will allow the grantee to keep CCRIF up-to-date on all project activities being executed.
 Project implementation should not exceed 18 months.

 For additional information or for clarification, please email: email@example.com